Topics

 (V)There are variations for the method of calculation

-On the other hand, specific Atwater coefficients are also allowed, which divides food into several groups and applies that thinking to the entire group.
+On the other hand, specific Atwater coefficients are also allowed, which divides food into several groups and applies a representative coefficient of that group to the entire group.

 It is said that the U.S. Food and Drug Administration (FDA) allows a total of five variations on the theme including these, and some point out that depending on the method chosen by the food company, there may be variation on the calorie labels[14].
 When such uncertainties add up, the daily caloric intake could vary widely.